 This is the next in my I 💙 Manchester series and the first of my posts on walks in Manchester city centre.
 Manchester has so much to offer – being one of the most dynamic and cosmopolitan cities in the UK, it hosts some great events, has a thriving food and drink scene and a fascinating history being the birthplace of the Industrial Revolution.

 This self-guided walking tour takes you around the Northern Quarter which is Manchester’s most vibrant and bohemian district.
 There are so many independent and characterful bars, cafes, restaurants, shops and galleries, many of them situated in historic textile warehouses and factories; and a lot of fantastic street art.
 The walk also takes you into the Ancoats conservation area, where you will pass some of the excellent redevelopment projects and join the Rochdale Canal to take you back to the Northern Quarter.

 The walk is 1.8 miles (2.9km) in total so it should take you around 30-35 minutes to complete.
-Please see the link to my downloadable map below, with numbers corresponding to the full instructions beneath.
+Please see the map below (with zoom in and out buttons), with numbers corresponding to the full instructions beneath.
 Enjoy the walk!

 1 Your starting point is at the western end of Church Street, opposite the Arndale Market.
 Walk up along the High Street, with the market on your left and branch off to the right when you are past the English Lounge pub (staying on High Street).
 Have a look in Oklahoma on your right, a brightly coloured treasure trove of quirky designed items and gifts.
 Carry on along the High Street and you will see the site of the Old Wholesale Fish Market on your left – the original building has been incorporated into a residential complex but the outside walls, gates and sculptures have been saved.